 We use advanced diagnostic tools to determine when it is appropriate to use the balloon sinus dilation.
 The procedure may not require general anesthesia.
 In many cases, the patient is able to resume normal activities within 24 hours.

 The sinuses are air spaces behind the bones of your upper face, and lie between your eyes, forehead, nose, and cheeks.
 Your sinuses are lined with a mucus layer and cells that have cilia, which are tiny hairs, on the surface.
 These cilia help trap and push out pollutants and bacteria.

 When a patient comes to see the top-rated balloon sinus dilation team at Del Rey MD, there is an initial evaluation to see if they are a suitable candidate.
-Patients who can benefit from Balloon SinuplastyTM or balloon sinus dilation, are typically experiencing chronic sinus problems.
+Patients who benefit from Balloon Sinuplasty™ or balloon sinus dilation, typically experience chronic sinus problems.
 More than 37 million people are diagnosed with sinus problems in the U.S, including chronic sinus conditions such as rhinitis and sinusitis.